 - Use a common language for efficient and effective communication with other testers and project stakeholders.

-- Understand established testing concepts, the fundamental test process, test approaches, and principles to support test objectives.
+- Understand established testing concepts, the fundamental test process approaches, and principles supporting test objectives.

-- Design and prioritize tests by using established techniques; analyze both functional and non-functional specifications (such as performance and usability) at all test levels for systems with a low to medium level of complexity.
+- Design and prioritize tests using established techniques; analyze functional and non-functional specifications (such as performance and usability) at all test levels for systems with a low to medium level of complexity.

 - Execute tests according to agreed test plans, and analyze and report on the results of tests.

 - Effectively participate in reviews of small to medium-sized projects.

 - Be familiar with different testing tools and their uses; assist in the selection and implementation process.

 Which levels are available after Foundation?